Residential Services

 Readmitted Students

 Students readmitted to the University are eligible for on-campus housing as space permits unless a specific disciplinary sanction would prohibit such occupancy.
-Interested students should contact the Office of Residence Life and Housing Services for specific information about the application process.
+Interested students should contact the Residence Life and Housing website for specific information about the application process.

 Policy for Withdrawals

-Resident students must vacate their University-owned residence hall or apartment within 24 hours of completing the withdrawal form in the Office of the Registrar.
-Resident students must secure the signature of the designated RLH staff member prior to vacating their residence hall or apartment.
+Resident students must vacate their WCU Managed residence hall or apartment within 24 hours of completing the withdrawal form in the Office of the Registrar.
+Resident students must complete the check-out key envelope prior to vacating their residence hall or apartment.
 Information regarding withdrawals from affiliated housing may be obtained by calling 610-430-4988.

 Students with Disabilities

 Students must be able to care for themselves independently or arrange for services that will allow them to perform normal life functions in the context of a residential setting, including, but not limited to, bathing, dressing, and other personal-care issues.
-This requirement may be met by having a personal-care attendant either live in or live off the premises, within certain restrictions.
-Students seeking accommodations are encouraged to contact the Office of Services for Students With Disabilities (OSSD).
+This requirement may be met by having a personal care attendant either live in or live off the premises, within certain restrictions.
+Students seeking accommodations are encouraged to contact the Office of Educational Accessibility (OEA).